TheOnly8Z/ArcCW-GSO-Extras/TWEAKS.md

 # Weapon Tweaks

+### Bolt/Pump-Actions
+Slight delay from firing animation to cycling.
+Shoot as soon as your finger is on the trigger/pump has been cycled.

 ## Pistols
 Hip dispersion and moving accuracy increased across the board, but different guns have different specialities.